-Talk with one of Fort Necessity National Battlefield’s park rangers via video conferencing equipment about young George Washington and the French and Indian War.
+Talk with one of Fort Necessity National Battlefield’s park rangers about young George Washington and the French and Indian War.
+All you need is the internet and a downloaded app!
 Using George Washington’s actions and writings students will see how his ambition, hard work and experiences helped him mature into the famous man we all know today.

 The program will cover the beginning of the French and Indian War, the battle at Fort Necessity, Braddock’s defeat and the capture of Fort Duquesne.
 There will be time at the end for questions.Program Length: 30 minutes plus time for questions

 -list one example of Washington’s ambition, learning and hard work